MeteoSwiss-APN/pytrajplot/README.md

     ./tests/test_pytrajplot.sh

 ---
-If no errors occur, plost such as these should be saved in their respective folders, in the `test/` directory.
+If no errors occur, plots such as these should be saved in their respective folders in the `test/` directory.
 ![](https://i.imgur.com/Zp4F9Z7.jpg)
 ![](https://i.imgur.com/4WvLK1x.jpg)